 Suggested Tips & Strategies for Educators for Evidence Collection:

-If you have any difficulties accessing TeachPoint, please contact Joe Kidd at [email protected].
+If you have any difficulties accessing TeachPoint, please contact Joe Kidd and send email.

 - Elementary Library (opens in new window)